-This firm has acted as tax counsel to RLJ Lodging Trust, a Maryland real estate investment trust (the "Company"), in connection with its registration statement on Form S-3 (the "Registration Statement," which includes the "Prospectus"), filed on the date hereof with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Securities Act"), relating to the registration of the following securities of the Company: (i) common shares, par value \$0.01 per share (the "Common Shares"); (ii) preferred shares, par value \$0.01 per share ("Preferred Shares"); (iii) depository shares, representing Preferred Shares ("Depository Shares"); (iv) warrants to purchase Common Shares, Preferred Shares or Depository Shares; and (v) rights to purchase Common Shares, all of which may be sold from time to time on a delayed or a continuous basis, as set forth in the Prospectus, and as set forth in one or more supplements to the Prospectus.
-In connection with the filing of the Registration Statement, we have been asked to provide you with this letter regarding the Company's qualification and taxation as a real estate investment trust (a "REIT") for U.S. federal income tax matters.
+This firm has acted as tax counsel to RLJ Lodging Trust, a Maryland real estate investment trust (the "Company"), in connection with its registration statement," which includes the "Prospectus"), filed on the date hereof with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Securities Act"), relating to the registration of up to 2,774,157 of the Company's common shares of beneficial interest, or common shares, par value \$0.01 per share, including up to 894,000 common shares that may be issued to certain holders of units of limited partnership interest in the Company's operating partnership, RLJ LP, which common shares may be issued from time to time on a delayed or a continuous basis, as set forth in the Prospectus, and as set forth in one or more supplements to the Prospectus.
+In connection with the filing of the Registration Statement, we have been asked to provide you with this letter regarding the Company's qualification and taxation as a real estate investment trust (a "REIT") for U.S. federal income tax purposes and certain other U.S. federal income tax matters.
 Capitalized terms used herein, unless otherwise defined in the body of this letter, shall have the meanings set forth in Appendix A.